joeypark743/DishFinder/README.md

 # DishFinder 🍽️

-DishFinder is a web application that uses image recognition to identify dishes from uploaded food photos and recommends nearby restaurants where the dish can be enjoyed.
-This project combines AI-based food image recognition, personalized restaurant recommendations, and interactive map integration for a complete user experience.
+DishFinder is a web application that uses third-party ML-based image recognition to identify dishes from uploaded food photos and recommends nearby restaurants where the dish can be enjoyed.
+This project combines third-party ML-based food image recognition, personalized restaurant recommendations, and interactive map integration for a seamless user experience.

 ## Features

-- **Dish Recognition**: Upload a food image to identify the dish using an AI-powered image recognition API.
+- **Dish Recognition**: Upload a food image to identify the dish using a third-party ML-based image recognition API.
-- **Restaurant Recommendations**: Get a list of nearby restaurants serving the recognized dish, filtered by user preferences such as budget and cuisine type.
+- **Restaurant Recommendations**: Provides a list of nearby restaurants serving the recognized dish, filtered by user preferences such as budget and cuisine type.
-- **Interactive Maps**: See restaurant locations on an interactive Google Map centered on the user's location or a default location in Boston, Kenmore.
+- **Interactive Maps**: Displays restaurant locations on an interactive Google Map, centered on the user's location or a default location in Boston, Kenmore.
-- **User Reviews**: Users can leave and view reviews for recommended restaurants.
-- **Real-Time Feedback**: Provides instant feedback for dish recognition using WebSocket integration.
+- **Real-Time Feedback**: Delivers instant feedback on dish recognition status using WebSocket integration.

 ## Tech Stack